AndrewDanilov/yii2-feedback/README.md

 You can add as many controller mappings as you want.
 Each controller mapping represents one feedback form instance.

-If you use "'enableStrictParsing' => true" in your urlManager, than you need to add rule:
+If you use "'enableStrictParsing' => true" in your urlManager, then you need to add rule:

 ```php
 return [